 Cobanac (Spicy Meat Stew)

-Slow-cooked over a high heat, this stew usually contains several different meats or cuts of meats, such as pork, veal and lamb, plus potatoes, onions, carrots and other veggies, topped with a generous helping of paprika.
+Slow-cooked over high heat, this stew usually contains several different types of meat or cuts of meats, such as pork, veal, and lamb, plus potatoes, onions, carrots, and other veggies, topped with a generous helping of paprika.
 Cobanac was originally made by shepherds, with the idea that a hearty meal would keep them going in the fields all day long.